ezzabuzaid/website/pages/learn/essentials/relations.md

 # Relations

-Relations allow you to define relationships between tables, They are declared by using the built-in `field.relation()` declarative.
+Relations allow you to define relationships between tables, They are defined by using the built-in `field.relation()` declarative.

-To use the `field.relation()` declarative in your table, you must specify these props in the argument object:
+To use the `field.relation()` function in your table, you must specify these props in the argument object:

-- `refereces`: Here you specify which table does this column relate to using the built-in `useTable()` declarative passing the table name as argument.
+- `refereces`: Here you specify the table to which this column reference using the built-in `useTable()` declarative passing the table name as argument.
-- `relationship`: Here you specify the relationship type whether it is `one-to-one` or `many-to-one` according to your needs.
+- `relationship`: One of `one-to-one`, `many-to-one`.

-You can also pass a `validations` array which currently only accepts the built-in declarative `mandatory()`.
+You can also pass a `validations` array which currently accepts the built-in declaratives `mandatory()` and `unique()`.

 **Example 1: One-To-One Relation**